infinitered/ignite/docs/Components-FormRow.md

 ### `style`

-`style` is an optional style prop that you can use to override the default style of the component.
+The optional [`style`](https://reactnative.dev/docs/viewstyle) prop you can use to override the default style of the component.

 ```tsx
 <FormRow preset="top" style={{ backgroundColor: "red" }}>